nclwater/FIRM2/FILEFORMATS.md

 [8:00, ["evacuate"]]]]
 ```

-- produces 500 cars with 80% going eastbound, 20% westbound (see vehicles.txt) centred around 8am normally distributed before and after this time with
+- produces 500 cars with 80% going eastbound, 20% westbound (see vehiclesCodes.txt) centred around 8am normally distributed before and after this time with
 SD=15minutes
-- sets up 1000 vehicles following the kids & work routine in the vehicles.txt
+- sets up 1000 vehiclesCodes following the kids & work routine in the vehiclesCodes.txt
 - sets the sealevel loading to be 6m elevation at 7:54.
 The sea is those areas in the terrain.txt file that has nodata_value
 - removes the flood defence named defence 1 at 7:55 allowing water to flow through
-- sends an evacuation order out following the rules in vehicles.txt to go out at 8am
+- sends an evacuation order out following the rules in vehiclesCodes.txt to go out at 8am